 Our Board of Trustees is drawn from a range of backgrounds, their experience and expertise helps to guide the Foundation’s mission and activities.

-Mr Nigel Carrington (Chairman)
+Sir Nigel Carrington (Chair)

 Nigel Carrington became Vice-Chancellor of University of the Arts London in 2008, following a career in law and business.
-From 1987 to 2000, he was an international lawyer with Baker & McKenzie and was the Managing Partner of the firm's London office and Chairman of its European region.
+From 1987 to 2000, he was an international lawyer with Baker & McKenzie and was the Managing Partner of the firm's London office and Chair of its European region.
 From 2000 t.
-2007 he was Managing Director and Deputy Chairman of McLaren Group, the automotive technologies group.
+2007 he was Managing Director and Deputy Chair of McLaren Group, the automotive technologies group.
 He holds a law degree from St John's College, Oxford, and studied History of Art at the Courtauld Institute of Art.

 Mr Charles Asprey (Trustee)

 Charles Asprey is a collector, freelance curator and publisher.
 Charles is a Trustee of the Michael Clark Company, Studio Voltaire and has been member of the Henry Moore Grants Committee since 2011.
 He has recently co-designed and financed a purpose-built 12-sided building on the Vauxhall Pleasure Gardens in London, housing the legendary Cabinet Gallery.
 Charles is chair of the HMF Grants Sub-Committee.